fangj99/gifmaze/README.md

 ## Why you need this lib

-**Q:** I'm a fun of Python and also a fun of maze generation and maze solving algorithms.
+**Q:** I'm a fan of Python and also a fan of maze generation and maze solving algorithms.
 I have always been jealous of other people's awesome animations of this kind (like [here](https://bl.ocks.org/mbostock/11357811), [here](https://bl.ocks.org/mbostock/c03ee31334ee89abad83) and [here](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap)), how could I make my own animations with python and show them to other people?
 (I know `tkinter`, `pyglet` and `pyqt` are nice GUIs but they cannot be published directly to the web ...)

 **A:** Now you have this lib `gifmaze` which can help you make even more awesome GIF animations!
 It has some very nice features: